Ayushi2234/OpenCV-Personal-Documentation/README.md

 # OpenCV Personal Documentation

-Welcome to my personal documentation for OpenCV .This repository is a collection of my notes, tutorials, and projects related to OpenCV.
-This documentation aims to help me and others .
+Welcome to a user-friendly documentation for OpenCV .This repository is a collection of personal notes, tutorials, and projects related to OpenCV.
+This documentation aims to help users .

-`Note` : I write the docs on my own and then apply ChatGpt enhancements for corrections and readability.

-> I've shared the links so you can enjoy OpenCV the way I do.
+> Links have been shared so you can enjoy OpenCV the way we do.
-> This is just my approach—feel free to explore your own path.
+> This is just an approach—feel free to explore your own path.

 ## OpenCV Tutorials